What are Power BI Visuals?

 4.5 (521 ratings) 6 Online Courses | 29+ Hours | Verifiable Certificate of Completion | Lifetime Access

-In this we don’t see that there is card visual for this, so now we need to design this visualization for the betterment of presentation.
+In this, we don’t see that there is a card visual for this, so now we need to design this visualization for the betterment of the presentation.

-- Since we need to add “Title” to the card, click on “Title” option.
-Under this enter the “Title” of the card as “Total Responses”, font color as “Black”, background color as “Pink”, alignment as “Center”, Text Size as 20, font family as “Verdana”.
+- Since we need to add “Title” to the card, click on the “Title” option.
+Under this, enter the “Title” of the card as “Total Responses,” font color as “Black,” background-color as “Pink,” alignment as “Center,” Text Size as 20, font family as “Verdana.”

-Now we will have card heading like the below one.
+Now we will have a card heading like the below one.

-- Now choose background option and fill the color as identical as title background color and make the transparency as 50%.
+- Now choose the background option and fill the color as identical to the title background color and make the transparency as 50%.

 Visual #2 – Donut Chart

 As we all know, how to create a Donut chart in excel, but this time in Power BI visuals, you need not break your sweat, so for the data of “Education and their respective salaries,” we will create a “Donut” chart.

 - Now from the filed column, click on “Education” and “Salary USD” to create a donut chart.

 Similarly, we need to play around with this chart to make it look beautiful.